This page lists current factories, what they make, some key products they used to make, and what we expect them to do next.

 Moving south, Saltillo, again, makes every Hemi and the Hurricane, as well as two varieties of Pentastar (PUG and PHEV) in a separate facility.

-Then there are the new plants: Dundee, built under Daimler, which makes 2.4 liter engines (now in danger of being dropped) and the 3.6 liter Pentastar PUG.
+Then there are the new plants: Dundee, built under Daimler, which makes 1.6 liter engines, having lost the 2.4 liter engines and the Pentastar.
 The new 2.0 liter engines are made at the newest plant, in Kokomo—formerly the Indiana Transmission Plant II.
-1.3 liter engines are imported from Europe but will be made in Kokomo.
+The 1.3 was briefly at Kokomo.

 All of Chrysler’s home-built transmissions are made in Indiana, near Kokomo or Tipton; there are two plants near Kokomo which make transmissions, one for nine speed automatics, one for eight-speeds.
 Kokomo Transmission, which makes eight speeds, also machines nine-speed components.
 Tipton makes nine-speeds, including a special one for the Pacifica PHEV.
 A new battery plant in the Kokomo area will make batteries and cells—most likely pure Samsung designs.